NatanGer97/TinyUrl.Net/README.md

 # Tinyurl
-REST API web service written in C# with .Net core 6 fraimwork, allows users to short URLs, monitor, track after them, and see statistics.
+REST API web service written in C# with .Net 6 framework, allows users to short URLs, monitor, track after them, and see statistics.

 ## Technologies